 Recent Elections: National and regional elections were held in 2015.
-The APNY+AFC, a coalition of parties formed by the APNU and the AFC, won by a slim margin against the People's Progressive Party/Civic (PPP/C).
+The APNU+AFC, a coalition of parties formed by the APNU and the AFC, won by a slim margin against the People's Progressive Party/Civic.
 The coalition leader and former opposition leader, David Granger, was elected president.
 The general elections resulted in the first change of the ruling party in 23 years.
 International observers concluded the elections were free, fair, and credible.
-Local government elections were held in March 2016 in all eligible communities throughout the country and were considered free, fair, and credible by international observers.
-Although the law provides for local government elections every three years, there had been no local government elections since 1994.
+Local government elections were held in 2016 in all eligible communities throughout the country and were considered free, fair, and credible by international observers.
+New local government elections were scheduled to take place in November.

-Participation of Women and Minorities: No laws limit participation of women and/or members of minorities in the political process, and they did participate.
+Participation of Women and Minorities: No laws limit participation of women or members of minorities in the political process, and they did participate.